-Regardless of the area of focus in the financial planning field, planners typically fall into one of three categories; Fee-Only, commissioned and Fee-Based.
-Fee-Only advisors usually charge their clients a flat rate (or an “à la carte” rate), fee based advisors charge a mixture of commissions and a flat rate while straight commission-based advisors are compensated by commissions earned from financial transactions, commissioned mutual funds and the sale of insurance products.
+Regardless of the area of focus in the financial planning field, planners typically fall into one of three categories; Fee-Only commissioned, and Fee-Based.
+Fee-Only advisors usually charge their clients a flat rate (or an “à la carte” rate), fee-based advisors charge a mixture of commissions and a flat rate while straight commission-based advisors are compensated by commissions earned from financial transactions, commissioned mutual funds, and the sale of insurance products.

 Which sort of advisor is better really depends on what you’re looking to accomplish.
 If you want a one-time transaction and to never talk to the person again, a commissioned advisor might make sense because they won’t charge you an ongoing fee.

-Alternatively, if you’d like to hire an advisor who doesn’t make any commission on the sale of anything but instead you pay them to give you optimal, unbiased advice on their finances; a fee-only advisor might make the most sense.
+Alternatively, if you’d like to hire an advisor who doesn’t take any commission on the sale of anything but instead pay them to give you optimal, unbiased advice on their finances; a fee-only advisor might make the most sense.
 Fee-Only Advisors are required by law to be fiduciaries as well.

-- A fee-only advisor collects a pre-stated fee for their services, which can include a flat retainer, a % of Assets Under Management or an hourly rate for investment advice.
+- A fee-only advisor collects a pre-stated fee for their services, which can include a flat retainer, a % of Assets Under Management, or an hourly rate for investment advice.

-- A fee-based advisor collects a pre-stated fee for their services which can include a retainer, a % of Assets Under Management or an hourly rate for investment advice in addition to commissions earned for insurance and mutual fund sales.
+- A fee-based advisor collects a pre-stated fee for their services which can include a retainer, a % of Assets Under Management, or an hourly rate for investment advice in addition to commissions earned for insurance and mutual fund sales.

 - A commission-based advisor’s income is earned entirely on the products they sell or the accounts that are opened.

-- A hotly debated topic is whether commission-based advisors keep the investor’s best interests at heart when selling an investment or security because historically, as per a study by Vanguard, most high fee products perform worse than their non-commissioned, low-fee alternatives after fees.
+- A hotly debated topic is whether commission-based advisors keep the investor’s best interests at heart when selling an investment or security because historically, as per a study by Vanguard, most high-fee products perform worse than their non-commissioned, low-fee alternatives after fees.